 Desmond Howard joined ESPN in 2005 as a college football analyst.
 The 1991 Heisman Trophy winner and Super Bowl XXXI MVP joined the network a few years after his remarkable 11 seasons in the NFL.
-He has been an analyst on the three-time Sports Emmy Award-winning College GameDay with host Chris Fowler and analysts Kirk Herbstreit and Lee Corso, since 2005.
-Howard is also a game analyst on ESPN’s mid-week with Dave Lamont.
+He has been an analyst on the six-time Sports Emmy Award-winning College GameDay since 2005 and also calls ESPN’s mid-week games.

 Howard’s broadcast career began in 2003 at Fox Sports, for which he was a contributor to Best Damn Sports Show Period.
 In 2004, he was a correspondent on ESPN2’s Cold Pizza during the show’s Super Bowl coverage.
 Howard also was a weekly contributor to Fox

 Sports Radio for the 2005-06 NFL season.
 During the 2007-08 college football season, he could be heard on Miami’s 790 The Ticket, analyzing the week’s top matchups on the Jorge Sedano Show.